arterys/inference-sdk/README.md

 If your model outputs any other information for the study or series of the input, which you want to include in the result, then you can send this data under the `study_ml_json` or `series_ml_json` keys.
-Both these keys accept free formed JSON and its content will be shown as-is to the end users.
+Both these keys accept freeform JSON and its content will be shown as-is to the end users.
 For *series*, add the additional information nested under the appropiate SeriesInstanceUID.

 For example: